 Tornado is one of the best Web frameworks of the Python programming language.
 This framework enables a cleaner approach to Web server programming and has a keen focus on non-blocking operations, can scale to an enormous number of open connections.

-Next, on our list of Python-based web frameworks, we have Falcon which is a WSGI library helps in building web APIs at a quicker speed.
+Next, on our list of Python-based web development, we have Falcon which is a WSGI library helps in building web APIs at a quicker speed.
 When you building HTTP APIs frameworks other than Falcon can heavily load lots of dependencies and not needed abstractions.
 Falcon, on the other hand, cuts down all such dependencies and provides a developer to develop a cleaner design enabling HTTP and REST architectural style.
 Falcon claims that it can handle more requests with the same hardware if it were being handled by other frameworks.
 The framework aims to have 100% code coverage, hence making it more reliable.
 Most of the above features are all possible because Falcon maintains just 2 third-party dependencies like six, mimeparse.
 As per Falcon’s Github page companies like RackSpace, OpenStack and LinkedIn use Falcon.

 Hug, yet another Python-based web framework provides the developers with the flexibility of developing your API once and lets you and your client able to consume it however they want to.
 The API development has been simplified drastically over multiple interfaces.
 Let it be local development or over HTTP or even through command line interface (CLI), it is by far the fastest modern way of developing your APIs.
 The framework Hug has been built ground up with a sole focus on performance in mind.
 It is said to consume resources only when necessary and is further compiled using Cython to achieve these amazing figures on performance.
 With all these obvious reasons, Hug steals the crown as the fastest web framework for Python 3.